 • Depart Blenheim Palace at 1:30 PM.

-Lunch Break: Woodstock
+Lunch Break: Burford

 I will wait outside the front entrance holding a red clipboard